 - Page 16:Make Payments With Your Fingerprint

-The Samsung Galaxy S5 is one of the most advanced smartphones ever created, with a slew of helpful features that make it easier to multitask, share files, take photos and more.
+The Samsung Galaxy S5 is a highly advanced Android phone, with a slew of helpful features that make it easier to multitask, share files, take photos and more.
 However, some of the most important features may be turned off by default while other useless capabilities come toggled on out of the box.
 These are 5 features you should enable on the Galaxy S5 and 5 you should disable with extreme prejudice. —Avram Piltch